 The office rental market in the United Kingdom is huge, as this is the most popular option for new office set-ups.
 Although the conditions vary from city to city and even from contract to contract, it is possible to identify some common pros and cons that you should take into consideration if you plan on renting office space.

-In the first place, renting an office has some short to medium-term financial advantages, as you do not need to invest most of your capital into buying the property.
+Firstly, renting an office has the short to medium-term financial advantage of not forcing you to invest most of your capital into buying a commercial property.
 Although paying a security deposit upfront is still required by landlords, the amount needed will never come close to how much you would need to pay if you were buying.
 In addition, office leases tend to include rent-free periods, whose length tends to increase according to the duration of the lease.
 For example, a 12-month lease would typically include a 2-month rent-free period.

 Flexibility is another advantage of rented office space.
-A particular office might be convenient to your business needs now, but it might not always be so.
+A particular office that currently suits your businesses needs, might not always do so.
 Companies grow and downsize.
 Neighbourhoods change and they might become an unsuitable office location.
 In situations like these, finding a more appropriate office location will be easier if you rent.

 The main disadvantage of renting office space concerns rental increases, which can turn one of the main expenses of your business into an inconvenient variable.
 To minimise this downside, ensure that you agree with the increase clause of your rental agreement, and if you are unhappy, negotiate.